First . . . Some Comparisons of American to European Styles

 Perhaps this was a last strategy to develop a phantom bracket with effective merit and the result was this experiment called the "Phantom Point Type Bracket."
 It would be very interesting for those of you familiar with this unique item, to contact me with more information.

 These are exceedingly rare.
-I've been to 42 states in the Union and never have seen anything like it.
+I've been to 42 states in the Union and truly never have seen anything like this unusual bracket.

 Insulator Ties & Line Wire Reinforcements